shoebsd31/resume-reviewer/README.md

 dotnet build ResumeReview.slnx

 # 4. Seed the database with all sample resumes
+#    Note: `dotnet run --project` sets the process CWD to the project directory,
+#    so the --path must be relative to ResumeReview.Api/ (or use an absolute path).
-dotnet run --project ResumeReview.Api -- seed --path ../samples-resumes/output
+dotnet run --project ResumeReview.Api -- seed --path ../../samples-resumes/output

 # 5. Run the API (Swagger/OpenAPI spec at /openapi/v1.json in dev)
 dotnet run --project ResumeReview.Api